Ptujec/LaunchBar/Browser-Actions/README.md

 <img src="01.jpg" width="633"/>

-Open current tab or window in different Browser.
+Open the current tab or window in a different Browser.

 Supported browsers:
 - Safari
 - Brave
 - Arc